bsbanotto/holbertonschool-machine_learning/supervised_learning/0x01-optimization/README.md

 _Note: the input data does not need to be normalized as it has already been scaled to a range of [0, 1]_

-**Task 16.
-If you can't explain it simply, you don't understand it well enough** Write a blog post explaining the mechanics, pros, and cons of the following optimization techniques:
+## Task 16.
+If you can't explain it simply, you don't understand it well enough<br>
+Write a blog post explaining the mechanics, pros, and cons of the following optimization techniques:

 -   Feature Scaling